Cork and swimming

 If a person weighs 80 kg, how many kilograms of cork must take a swimming belt to float on water?
 The density of the human body is 1050 kg/m3, and the cork is 300 kg/m3.

-(Instructions: Let the human body and cork on a mixture with a density of 1000kg/m3.
+(Instructions: Let the human body and cork on a mixture with a density of 1000 kg/m3.
 When you make the equation, you will compare the volumes of both components and the resulting mixture volume.)

-Correct answer:
+Your answer:

 Tips for related online calculators

-Do you have a linear equation or system of equations and are looking for its solution?
+Do you have a linear equation or system of equations and are looking for a solution?
 Or do you have a quadratic equation?

 Tip: Our volume units converter will help you convert volume units.